 If your eExam is supervised by a Monash staff member online, your entire exam session will be recorded through your webcam using screen capture technology.
 You’ll be monitored during your exam just as you would be if you were sitting your exam in a venue.

 What information we collect

 Each time you sit an online exam with supervision, we may also do the following:

 - ask you to use your smartphone and a Monash-developed web app to take a series of photographs of your exam environment to ensure you’ve set up your location according to our exam rules

 - take video screen captures of your computer and your eExam responses

-- take video and audio recordings of you, including any oral or written interactions with your supervisor from the time you connect with your Monash supervisor until the Monash supervisor ends your exam session
+- take and analyse video and audio recordings of you and any written interactions with your supervisor from the time you connect with your Monash supervisor until the supervisor ends your exam session

 - take a video recording of any handwritten exam responses.

 How the information is used

-If your eExam is supervised online, where your supervisor identifies a suspected breach of exam conditions or an issue that prevented you from completing your exam, footage of your exam session and session logs may be referred to a Monash faculty administrator for investigation.
+If your eExam is supervised online, where any of our monitoring identifies a suspected breach of exam conditions or an issue that prevented you from completing your exam, footage of your exam session and session logs may be referred to a Monash faculty administrator for investigation.